FAQ

 Angle between the shaft and the lower edge of the club head (tall players have a steeper lie, short players a flatter lie).

-A special tournament or competition in which the aim is to hit the ball as far as possible from the tee onto the fairway.
+Special scoring at tournaments or a special competition in which the aim is to hit as far as possible from the tee onto the fairway.

 Loft

-The slant of the clubface relative to the vertical.
+The inclination of the clubface to the vertical.
 The driver has the lowest loft (between eight and twelve degrees), the sand wedge the highest (up to 62 degrees).

 Nearest to the pin

-Special scoring in tournaments, like Longest Drive.
-The player who lands closest to the flag with the first shot on the pre-determined par 3 wins a special prize.
+Special scoring in tournaments, like longest drive.
+The player whose first shot lands closest to the flag on the predetermined par 3 wins a special prize.

 Open tournament